SpaceG/spaceg.github.io/_posts/2015-05-02-nmap-mac-osx.markdown

 <blockquote id="strict-alert-red">
 Port scanning may be illegal in some jurisdictions and Countrys.
 So be Aware!
-Scan Only your Network and Computers, Websites etc.  as follows:
+Scan Only <strong>your Network </strong> and <strong> Computers, Websites </strong> etc.  as follows: